Person sitting down reviewing Saxo Bank

 Currency conversion fee

 Saxo Bank charges a fee if you don't have an account in the currency of transaction.
 For example, if you're buying a US stock, they'll automatically convert your euros into US dollars and charge the conversion fee.
-Again, the fee varies per country.
-For example, in Belgium, the currency conversion fee is set quite low at 0.25%.
+In Belgium, the currency conversion fee is set quite low at 0.25%, whether you're Bronze, Silver or Gold.

 Fees for ETFs